-Many of the symptoms that manifest in week one continue throughout the entire withdrawal process, and can even linger after withdrawal is over.
+Many of the symptoms that manifest in week one continue throughout the entire withdrawal process and can even linger after withdrawal is over.
 That is the nature of addiction.
 However, the first week is the hardest for smokers to make it through, as the body is normalizing after constant nicotine exposure.

-It is common when you are experiencing nicotine withdrawal to feel like you have a much shorter fuse than normal.
+It is common when you are experiencing nicotine withdrawal symptoms to feel like you have a much shorter fuse than normal.
 Relatively small things that would ordinarily cause some stress can cause you to snap and become extremely irritable.

 Many people experience headaches when they are withdrawing from nicotine.
-Researchers are not sure why headaches are so common during nicotine withdrawal, but it may have something to do with the fact that smoking constricts the blood vessels that lead to the brain and blood vessel changes, in general, are often linked to headaches.
+Researchers are not sure why headaches are so common during nicotine withdrawal, but it may have something to do with the fact that smoking constricts the blood vessels that lead to the brain, and blood vessel changes, in general, are often linked to headaches.

 Insomnia or unusual dreams

 Nicotine is a powerful psychoactive drug, so it is not surprising that it can affect your sleep.
 Since nicotine is a stimulant and can help you stay awake, it might seem like the opposite would be true about the absence of nicotine when you are trying to quit.

 Depression and anxiety

-Withdrawal from nicotine can also cause increased depression and anxiety, but even if you already had those issues without smoking, the symptoms will not be as intense after the first couple days off nicotine.
+Withdrawal from nicotine can also cause increased depression and anxiety, but even if you already had those issues without smoking, the symptoms will not be as intense after the first couple of days off nicotine.
 Any positive effects of nicotine on mental health do not last very long.

 Problems with concentration